Santiago (name)

 Variants of Santiago include Iago (a common Galician language name), and Thiago or Tiago (a common Portuguese language name).
-The common name James has many forms in Iberia, including Xacobo or Xacobe and Iago (in Galician), Jaume, Xaume (in Catalan), Jaime, Jacobo, and Diego (in Spanish).
-Despite being a cognate, San Diego does not refer to Saint James but to Saint Didacus of Alcalá.
+The common name James has many forms in Iberia, including Xacobo or Xacobe and Iago (in Galician), Jaume, Xaume (in Catalan), Jaime, Jacobo, and Diego (in Spanish) and Jacó or Jacob, Jaime and Diogo (in Portuguese).
+San Diego does not refer to Saint James but to Saint Didacus of Alcalá, although the name Diego has now been associated with James via folk etymology for over two centuries.

-"Santi" or "San" are the nicknames for Santiago, although "Sandy" is sometimes used in English-speaking countries.
+"Santi", "San", "Tiago", or "Thiago" are the nicknames for Santiago, although "Sandy" is sometimes used in English-speaking countries.